haskell-mafia/mafia/docs/installing-cabal.md

 --version` to double check the version of the Cabal library that you need.

-*GHC 8.0.1 ships with Cabal-1.24.0.2 out of the box, so you may already have it installed.
-In any case, there is no harm in performing this step redundantly.*

 ```sh
 # double-check that we're installing the right version of the Cabal library
 $ cabal --version